liweinan/tcprest/README.md

 		assertEquals(c.getName(), ((Color) resp.get(1)).getName());
 	}

-In above example we can see the List type is also automatically supported because all List is implicitly serializable.
+In above example we can see the List type is also automatically supported because all List types are implicitly serializable.

 ### Converter